behlkush/aws-bootcamp-cruddur-2023/journal/week8.md

 }
 ```

+#### Issue - the css profileheading.css had stanza name incorrect. fixed and the avatar started loading from avatar s3 bucket

 Summary of Week 8:

 - Andrew mentions - bonus points if you can figure out how to set env vars correctly.